Theresa Ivancik: Figure career

 In 2001, while Ivancik was under house arrest for driving under the influence, she started messing around with the old Weider system in the basement of her parents house.
 She stumbled across an Oxygen magazine, where saw pictures from a competition and decided she wanted to look like that.
 She went to the local gym and started training.
-After asking about competing, she was directed to Jeff Harlan, owner of his own gym and knowledgeable of the sport and competing.
-He told she had to eat to complete, but she didn't want to due to being a cardio freak and also suffering from bulimia.
-So she left him and tried to figure it out herself.
-While under house arrest, she did research on all the contests.
+After asking about competing, she was directed to Jeff Harlan, owner of his own gym.
+He told she had to eat to complete, but she didn't want to due to suffering from bulimia, so she tried to figure it out herself.
 She started training on her own in her basement in 2006.
 She did her first three shows by herself.
-Then got back with Jeff as her personal trainer and lover and began prepping for the 2008 National Physique Committee (NPC) Pittsburgh.
+Then she got back with Jeff Harlan as her personal trainer and lover and began prepping for the 2008 National Physique Committee (NPC) Pittsburgh.
 She later decided to quit figure because she was too big for it.